 Introduction to Online Child Abuse Mandated Reporter Training

-Tom Torlakson, State Superintendent of Public Instruction of the California Department of Education and Greg Rose, Director of Children & Family Services in the California Department of Social Services, and the Parent Teacher Association introduce the Educator’s training module for mandated reporting of child abuse and neglect.
+Tom Torlakson, State Superintendent of Public Instruction of the California Department of Education (CDE) Greg Rose, Director of Children and Family Services in the California Department of Social Services (CDSS), and the Parent Teacher Association introduce the Educator’s training module for mandated reporting of child abuse and neglect.

 Online Child Abuse Mandated Reporter Training